-If an investor had arbitrarily selected Price to Sales or Price to Book to decide whether or not the stock of Ameriprise Financial is expensive, he would have based his decision on the wrong factors.
+If an investor had selected Price to Sales or Price to Book to decide whether or not the stock of Ameriprise Financial is expensive without first checking if these two indicators are useful, he would have based his decision on the wrong factors.

 When we rely on several standalone indicators, we face several problems.
 The first is not knowing the decision to take when different indicators give you different conclusions.

-For example, this is the valuation of Apple stock from the same research firm using different methods.
+For example, this is the valuation of Apple stock as at end 2019 from the same research firm using different methods.
 Which number do you rely on?
-Should you not at least see if visually stock prices of Apple follow Earnings Power Value, Net Current Asset Value or the various other indicators?
-If not, how do you decide which one to base your decision on, especially if choosing Earnings Power Value would mean that Apple’s stock is extremely overvalued and choosing Discounted Cash Flow would mean that it is extremely undervalued.
+Should we not first determine if the stock prices of Apple follow Earnings Power Value, Net Current Asset Value or the various other indicators?
+If not, how do you decide which one to base our decision on?
+If we choose Earnings Power Value, it would mean that Apple’s stock is extremely overvalued and if we choose Discounted Cash Flow it would mean that it is extremely undervalued.